 - If there’s a special 0% intro APR on balance transfers, make sure you understand the length and conditions of that special period.
-If you don’t have a plan to pay off the balance completely by the time the 0% introductory period is over, then maybe you should reconsider whether a balance transfer is a good idea for you.
+If you don’t have a plan to pay off the balance completely by the time the 0% introductory period is over, you might need to reconsider whether a balance transfer is a good idea for you.

 - If you’re applying for a new card, be sure the rate you apply for is the rate you get.
-Check the terms before you apply for the new card, and again when you get it.
-Depending on your credit history, the new APR may not be the 0% you were expecting.
+Check the terms before you apply for the new card and again when you’re approved.
+Depending on your credit history, the introductory APR may not be the 0% you were expecting.

-- If you plan on using the card for purchases, check that the new APR applies to both the transferred balance and any new purchases.
+- If you plan to use the card for purchases, see if the new APR applies to both transferred balances and new purchases.
 Some cards will only apply the 0% APR to the transferred debt and charge a much higher APR for new purchases.

-- Read the fine print of your balance transfer offer and you may find out that the card issuer will apply interest retroactively to the date the balance was first transferred if it is not paid in full by the end of the zero interest introductory period.
-This isn’t very likely on the popular balance transfer cards, but it will greatly increase the overall cost of the transfer if you don’t pay it off in time, so keep this possibility in mind.
+- Read the fine print of your balance transfer offer.
+See if the card issuer will apply interest retroactively to the date the balance was first transferred if the debt isn’t paid in full by the end of the introductory period.
+This possibility isn’t very likely with popular balance transfer cards.
+However, if a card issuer does charge retroactive interest it could greatly increase the overall cost of the transfer if you don’t pay it off in time.

-Balance transfer offers vary, so read everything to be sure you understand everything that will happen if you make a balance transfer.
-In this example from the Chase Slate card, doing a balance transfer to this card at the intro APR will affect the interest rate for purchases and how interest is calculated on purchases:
+Balance transfer offers vary.
+It’s important to read the full terms and conditions of any offer (and any credit card) to be sure you understand everything that will happen if you make a balance transfer.
+In the following example, making a balance transfer at the intro APR will affect the interest rate for purchases and how interest is calculated on purchases: